 - Either you or your doctor can submit your information for screening.
 Join PRISMM, and answer the questions on our secure form, which is your informed consent for the trial.
 You will need your oncologist’s contact information, and an electronic copy of your molecular diagnostics report (common companies include Foundation Medicine, TEMPUS, and Caris).

 - Once we receive your form, our study coordinators will review your submission.
 If you do not appear to have one of the mutations of interest, we will enter your information into our database.
 If PRISMM expands to include a mutation that your tumor carries, we may notify you and invite you again to participate.

 - If a review of your report reveals that you do indeed have a spliceosome mutation, we will reach out to obtain your consent to enroll you in the trial; at this time we will answer any other questions you have, and ensure that you understand the study and can provide informed consent.
 We will then contact your local oncologist with information about the trial.
 If she or he agrees to partner with us, we will obtain further details about your history from him/her, and quickly refer all this information to our Molecular Tumor Board, a panel of genetic oncology experts.

-- Meanwhile, we will also request that you provide a blood sample, to confirm the mutation seen on your report and evaluate immune cells; this can be drawn at your physician’s office or at your local laboratory.
+- Meanwhile, we will also request that you provide a blood sample for research analysis.
 The tumor board will use only your official report for its review, not the results of this blood test, so the blood draw will not delay their recommendations.
 We may collect blood samples again at around 3 months to perform the same research tests.

 - The tumor board will thoroughly review your data, and offer advice about next steps in treatment.
 In some cases they may recommend immune therapy.
 In this case, our report can provide supplemental support to request coverage from your insurance company.